devbyray/devworld-2025-local-ai/presentation/slides.md

 - 🧑‍💻 Is Terminal based
 - 🔗 Offers REST API to connect with your own applications
 - 🧩 Integrates with coding assistants and other tools
-- 📴 Offcourse you can use it offline (you need internet to download a LLM)
+- 📴 Of course you can use it offline (you need internet to download a LLM)
-- 🥇 The best opensource LLM's
+- 🥇 The best open source LLMs

  -->